OpenMediationProject/OM-Server/api/SDK_INIT.md

 ### https://om.adtiming.com/init

-* POST 请求, 以下参数拼入url地址, 压缩内容放入 post body
+* POST, The following parameters are put into the url req, and request content should be compressed into post body

 | Name  |  Type	| Description	|Example| Required |
 | ------- | -------| ----- | ----| ------ |